MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Using-About-This-Page-and-About-This-Report.md

 ## Exporting About This Page Information
  You can export the About This Page information to the following formats:

--   HTML attachment in a new e\-mail message
+-   HTML attachment in a new e-mail message

 -   Microsoft Word document